 The Map!

-Rudyard Kipling’s Jungle Book is another favorite and the image of Mowgli, Kaa and the white cobra protecting the King’s Treasure provided lavish fodder for my imagination.
+Rudyard Kipling’s (now out of favour due to his politics) Jungle Book is another favourite and the image of Mowgli, Kaa and the white cobra protecting the King’s Treasure provided lavish fodder for my imagination.
 The illustrator of my 1955 version and the image below, was Stuart Tresilian.
 I’ve read that artist, J. Lockwood Kipling (Rudyard’s father”, illustrated the original version.
 The illustrations in my book are captivating compared to modern Disney Jungle book drawings.

 Read Kipling’s wonderful description of the image below…